-We have reviewed our 3-year strategic plan after the first year.
+We have reviewed our 3-year strategic plan after each of the first two years.

 During 2021- 2022 our assessments and observations indicated that pupil and parent wellbeing and mental health were significantly impacted, primarily due to COVID-19 related issues.
 The impact was particularly acute for our vulnerable learners - including our disadvantaged children.
 We used pupil premium funding to provide wellbeing support for our young people, targeted interventions and set up a nurture provision in consultation with external agencies (Mind Mate and Cluster support).
 Pupil and parent voice stated that children were very happy coming to school and that they felt very safe at all times.